 Perro De Presa Canario And Children

 This breed is large, stubborn, and aloof.
-Combined with a bite force of 540 PSI, it is easy to see why they are not a good choice for most families.
+Combined with a powerful bite force (often estimated to be among the strongest of dog breeds), it is easy to see why they are not a good choice for most families.
 Attacks from a dog of this size and strength are devastating.
 In fact, the Perro De Presa Canario is a challenging breed and should be eliminated as the breed of choice for many people.
 Only an experienced dog owner with time to dedicate to training should consider one.

 Dogs Similar To The Perro De Presa Canario